 Here it is, my first blog post!
 You are about to read about all the exciting adventures I embark on and follow my journey to countries that I don’t even know yet.
 I have a backpack, a passport and no real plan of action.
-The world is my oyster!
-And what better place to start my story than the capital of Vietnam itself…Ho Chi Minh City!
+My boyfriend James and I have quit our jobs in England, to explore as much of the world as we can.
+Our first stop is the bustling Ho Chi Minh City in Vietnam!

 The unintentional overnight stop in Qatar did wonder for our body clocks, so we arrived in Ho Chi Minh City feeling surprisingly refreshed.
 In the taxi ride from the airport it was like we were swimming in a sea of motorbikes, I had never seen so many in my life!
 I’ve been told there are around ninety million people in Vietnam and thirty-seven million motorbikes.
 I am not sure how accurate this fact is, but witnessing the centre of Ho Chi Minh I don’t find it hard to believe.

 We’ve had to adjust to the lifestyle here quickly.
 If you’re planning a trip to Vietnam, do not wait, stop, or hesitate when crossing the road.
 Unlike in the UK and I assume lots of other countries, here the drivers take it on themselves to drive around you.
 Yes, there are traffic lights and floor markings, but that’s about as far as road safety goes.
 It’s absolute chaos!

 We have been thrown into the deep end of Vietnamese culture.
 We explored the city centre to try to get some idea of where we are in relation to all the touristy bits.
 Our map of the area didn’t seem to help matters because everywhere looks so similar.
 There are street food vendors on every corner and heaps of locals on bicycles carrying heavy loads.

 Waterfall in the unknown restaurant, Ho Chi Minh City